FrancisDunne/Active_Directory/README.md

 In this project you will see how organizations manage their resources such as users, computers and groups.This project will showcase how to install an active directory.
-It will show how to create a splunk instance where it will be ingesting events from a windows server, this windoows server will hold the active directory.
-You will also see events ingested from the target windows machine that uses sysmon which is a windows system service and device driver that logs system activity to the Windows event log.
+It will show how to create a splunk instance where it will be ingesting events from a windows server, this windows server will hold the active directory.
+You will also see events ingested from the target windows machine that uses sysmon, which is a windows system service and device driver that logs system activity to the Windows event log.
 The project will then move on to perform a brute force attack using Kali Linux as our attacking machine to see what telemetry it generates.
 This project will also use atomic redteam aswell.